jbilander/Amiga_DB23_video_adapter/README.md

        or 28.37516 MHz (PAL) oscillator, obviously you'll choose a crystal here opposite to what your machine has on the motherboard.

 ***

+If you use jumper-wire from JP1-pin then you bridge it either with the left pad or the right pad depending on your setup:

+    1. Motherboard has PAL oscillator and Adapter has NTSC oscillator = bridge JP1-pin with XCLKEN-pad
+    2. Motherboard has NTSC oscillator and Adapter has PAL oscillator = bridge JP1-pin with OE-pad

+***